Going to Heaven: Production

-This film was taken in November 2015 in the United Arab Emirates and the film is 90 minutes long.
-This film was produced with the support of Arab Cinema campaign, who aims to increase the awareness about Arab films as well as encourage both local and expat audience to watch these Arab produced films.
+This film was shot in November 2015 in the United Arab Emirates and is 90 minutes long.
+This film was produced with the support of Arab Cinema campaign, which aims to increase awareness of Arab films, as well as encourage both local and expat audience to watch these Arab produced films.
 This film also had help from Cine Vision Art Production that form, develop and produce quality films associated with Image Nation Abu Dhabi.
 Majid Al Futtain Cinemas - VOX Cinemas were also pleased to promote Emirati films, as they believe that both local and expat families across the nation will appreciate the sentimental story.
 The filming had a budget of US $300,000.
 The crew included: